perarnau/ggen/README.markdown

 - pkg-config (optional: you can tell configure were to find the other libs manually)
 - pandoc

+### Compiling from distribution package ###

+`./configure && make && make install` should work.

+### Compiling from repository ###

-./autogen.sh && ./configure && make && make install
+`./autogen.sh && ./configure && make && make install`

 Note: in order to compile on OS X and some Linux platforms, you may have to change `libtoolize` in `autogen.sh` to `glibtoolize`.

-### Vagrant setup
+## Vagrant Setup

 This repository contains a Vagrantfile you can use to deploy automatically a Virtualbox VM with ggen installed correctly.

 ## Documentation ##

 Man pages are generated automatically by make.
-The GGen website will eventually contain more information.

 The command line client as an extensive --help.
 It displays help recursively on modules, commands and required arguments.

 ## Additional Info ##